Fifasus/Fifasus/Python/Projects/Readme.md

-# list of projects
+# LIST OF MY PROJECTS
 01 Dice.
 02 Number Guesser.
 03 Quiz game.

-need to add :
+need to add solve :) :
 ### Project Title
 This is a brief description of what this project is about and what it does.
 ### Getting Started